Defaqto rating: 5/5 stars

 Sainsbury’s was the UK's first supermarket bank when it opened for business in February 1997.

 The supermarket took total ownership of Sainsbury's Bank in January 2014.
-Sainsbury’s Bank has offered car insurance to UK drivers since 2002 and the connection to the supermarket has enabled policyholders to enjoy Nectar Point benefits.
+Sainsbury’s Bank has offered car insurance to UK drivers since 2002.
 In 2017, the company re-launched its car and home insurance products and services.
 All car insurance policies are currently arranged and administered by Sainsbury’s Bank and underwritten by a selected panel of insurers.

 Sainsbury’s Bank uses a panel of insurers to provide its car insurance.
 These include